Charles Sultan: Biography

 He began illustrating various pulp magazines in 1936.
 In 1939, he joined Eisner & Iger, and by 1940 was an art director for Harry "A" Chesler.
 He also worked for Fawcett Comics (where he created the character of "Spy Smasher"), Fiction House, and Quality Comics.

 In 1942, Sultan was drafted into the US Military, and served four years, during which he drew comic strips for a military newspaper.
 He subsequently illustrated comic books for DC Comics, EC Comics, Better Publications, and a variety of other publishers.
 He also edited and published pocket books, and provided illustrations for adventure magazines.

-Personal life
+He continued to illustrate men's adventure magazines into the 1970s.
+He died in Camarillo, California, on February 28, 1984.

 Sultan's brother-in-law was Lou Fine.